pycom/pycom-documentation/content/pymakr-online/toolsfeatures.md

 ![](/gitbook/assets/pymakr-online/pymakr-device-import-3.jpg)!

-### 4. Zip file (soon)
+### 4. Zip file

-Still under development, this feature allows you to upload a zip file of your project into Pymakr Online and start to work with it from there.
+This feature allows you to upload a zip file of your project into Pymakr Online and start to work with it from there.
+The zip file can not be bigger than 4MB.

 ### 5. Github Repository